Director, Divisional Operations

-The Director will provide strong, effective, leadership, management, mentoring and professional development, to the staff within their own team and more broadly to the Division, optimizing use of available resources and establishing a healthy and safe culture of teamwork, transparency and openness, and maintaining strong communication channels at all times.
+The Director provides strong, effective, leadership, management, mentoring and professional development, to the staff within their own team and more broadly to the Division, optimising use of available resources and establishing a healthy and safe culture of teamwork, transparency and openness, and maintaining strong communication channels at all times.

 - Provide leadership and strategic direction and management of divisional operations and professional and laboratory and technical services provided, through oversight of significant human, financial and physical resources including risk, WHS, to ensure the achievement of organisational objectives.

 - Provide leadership and strategic management and advice to the Manager, College Operations ensuring cohesiveness, consistency and greater synergy of administrative and shared services support within the Colleges to facilitate pursuit of College strategic objectives.

 - As a part of the Divisional Executive Team, identify and capitalise on opportunities for operational efficiencies at all levels to deliver organisational resilience.